Hollywood Outreach Program (HOP) Winners

-Richard Redlo is the author of a television pilot and 11 feature-length screenplays, three of which have been optioned by producers and a number of which have won or placed highly in contests.
+Richard Redlo is the author of three television pilots and 12 feature-length screenplays, three of which have been optioned by producers and a number of which have won or placed highly in contests.

 Demons torment Dr. Ashley Brinkman’s mental patients.
 Her cure?
 Invade Hell.